 |Larch - Eastern||18.7|

 - 1 lb = 0.4536 kg

 - 1 lb/ft3 = 16.018 kg/m3

 - 1 Btu (British thermal unit) = 1,055.06 J = 107.6 kpm = 2.931x10-4 kWh = 0.252 kcal = 778.16 ft lbf = 1.055x1010 ergs = 252 cal = 0.293 watt hour

 Note that in the table above 1 net cord volume = 85 ft3 is used to convert between the "Density" and "Weight of Cord" column (1 stacked cord volume = 128 ft3).
 Be aware that the densities used for the wood species varies significantly.
 The densities used above is for natural dried wood where the average moisture content is approximately 20%.

-Heat values of Cords with dry wood can be estimated by adding the green wood cords values with approximately 10%.
+Heat values of cords with dry wood can be estimated by adding 10% to the green wood cords values.

 Recoverable heat values are calculated with a stove efficiency of approximately 65%.